Electrium-Mobility/elmo-discord-bot/README.md

 Note: *The \<tasklistname\> parameter is selected from a dropdown menu by loading in the contents from ClickUp API however immediately after starting the discord bot it will take about a minute to load all of the tasklists so you must wait until 'Local Task lists updated successfully' is outputted in the terminal before trying to use /createtask or it won't be able to fetch any tasklistnames yet

 Result: Discord bot will respond with 'Successfuly created Task' as a message if the task was successfully created and can be immediately seen on ClickUp

+## /startworkorder

+Description: Creates a blank Google Sheets template for a work order in the Work Order folder on the Electrium Google Drive

+Requirements

+Parameters:
+- \<tasklistname> : the name of the tasklist that we want to add this task to (e.g. Discord Bot)
+- \<taskname> :  the name of the task that we are creating (e.g. Add new discord bot command)
+- \<optional:description> : optional parameter that just specifies the description associated with the newly created task
+- \<optional:duedate> : optional parameter that just specifies the due date of the newly created task (yyyy-mm-dd format)